joernio/flatgraph/README.md

 - [x] Support multiple node types and edge types
 - [x] Full support for self-edges; neighbor order is well-defined
 - [ ] Support node properties
-- [ ] Support a single optional edge property
+- [x] Support a single optional edge property
 - [ ] Support file IO
 - [ ] Version counters for stuff like iterator invalidation

+## Edge Property implementation
+Each edge has a property.
+The property default and type (String vs Int vs ...) is determined by the schema, and can depend on edge kind (AST vs CFG), node kind (CALL vs METHOD) and direction (but the types need to be consistent).
+Absence of the property is designated by a nullpointer.

 ## Performance and memory features
 - [ ] Support compressed memory representation if actual quantity is 0-1